Introduction

 Common mistakes

 - Sending too many chunks: more context isn’t always better.
 If you send 10 chunks and only 2 are relevant, the AI might get confused by the other 8.
-It’s better to send 3 great chunks than 10 mediocre ones.
+Better to send 3 great chunks than 10 mediocre ones.

 - Not letting the AI say “I don’t know”: AI models are people-pleasers.
 They’ll always try to give some answer.
 You need to explicitly tell them it’s okay to say “I don’t have that information.”